 Raining Jane got their start playing on campus at UCLA, and in bars and small clubs in west L.A.
 In 2004 the band quit their day jobs and launched full time into touring the college circuit.
 They averaged 120 shows per year for 6 years, all self booked and managed.
 In 2006 they met Jason Mraz at one of those college gigs and a new creative partnership was born.
 Raining Jane and Mraz started writing songs and performing together, eventually releasing the album Yes! under Mraz’s name, recorded with Mike Mogis for Atlantic Records.
 The 2014 album release was followed by appearances on American Idol, The Ellen Show, The Tonight Show, Jimmy Kimmel Live!, and the Yes!
 World Tour including stops in 16 countries.
 In 2018 Mraz released another Raining Jane co-write, “Have It All,” on his album Know.
 Raining Jane joined Mraz’s Superband in 2018, touring the US and Europe, with Asia ahead in 2019.

-In 2005, Becky and her band mate Mona Tavakoli drove to Oregon to volunteer at Rock n' Roll Camp for Girls, Portland.
-Long story short, it was a hugely influential experience.
-Becky and Mona went on to Co-Found and Co-Direct Rock n' Roll Camp for Girls Los Angeles, a social justice non-profit dedicated to empowering girls through music education.
-In 2016, Mona and Becky were honored by the She Rocks Awards for this work.
+In 2005, Becky and Raining Jane drummer Mona Tavakoli drove to Oregon to volunteer at Rock n' Roll Camp for Girls, Portland.
+Along with Raining Jane and a tight crew of volunteers, Becky co-founded Rock n' Roll Camp for Girls Los Angeles in 2010, a social justice non-profit dedicated to empowering girls through music education.